ddewaele/com.ecs.samples.spring.simple.rest/README.md

 		set MAVEN_OPTS=-Xdebug -Xrunjdwp:transport=dt_socket,address=8000,server=y,suspend=n -DlogFileLocation=C:/TEMP

-### OAuth test
+# Testing

-There is a Oauth2Test class inclued in the project that allows you to launch an oauth2 flow.
+There is a Oauth2Test class included in the project that allows you to launch an oauth2 flow.
 It pops the browser to handle the authentication / authorization flow, and stores its tokens in the following location:

 	~/.store/oauth2_sample/StoredCredential